 California law defines rape as nonconsensual sexual intercourse accomplished by means of:

-- Violence, duress, threats or fraud, or
+- Force, violence, duress, menace, threats or fraud, or

 Rape is a serious crime in California, and its punishments are severe.
 A conviction carries sentences of up to eight (8) years in prison, with sentences ranging as high as 13 years if the victim was a minor.
 Under California’s Megan’s Law, a rape conviction can also carry lifetime registration as a sex offender.